sakshisharma84/mke-docs/content/docs/getting-started/start-interacting-with-cluster.md

 ---

 To start interacting with the cluster, use `kubectl` with the `mke` context.
-Though, to do that you need to specify the configuration.
+Though to do that, you need to specify the configuration.
 Use `mkectl` to output the kubeconfig of the cluster to `~/mke/.mke.kubeconfig`.

 You can apply `.mke.kubeconfig` using any one of the following methods: